razvanmelecciu/linux_cmake_vscode/README.md

 # linux_cmake_vscode
 Sample VS Code Project for building C++ apps on Linux.
 Can easily be used as a starting point for building other apps.
+CMake will generate Make files in verbose mode.

 The Sample includes the following:
 - CMake with the correct references to Boost (Log) and the STL threading package